<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 BOE-HTML-Your-Pension-Plan

 Whether you’re changing jobs or retiring, knowing what to do with your hard-earned retirement savings can be difficult.
-An employer-sponsored plan, such as a pension and 401(k), may make up the majority of your retirement savings, but how much do you really know about that plan and how it works?
+An employer-sponsored pension plan may make up the majority of your retirement savings, but how much do you really know about that plan and how it works?

-There are seemingly endless rules that vary from one retirement plan to the next, early out offers, interest rate impacts, age penalties, and complex tax impacts.
+There are seemingly endless rules that vary from one plan to the next, early out offers, interest rate impacts, age penalties, and complex tax implications.

-Increasing your investment balance and reducing taxes is the key to a successful retirement plan spending strategy.
-At The Retirement Group, we can help you understand how your pension and retirement 401(k) fits into your overall financial blueprint.
+Growing your investment balance and managing taxes are key to a successful retirement plan spending strategy.
+At The Retirement Group, we can help you understand how your pension fits into your overall financial blueprint.

 "Getting help and leveraging the financial planning tools and resources your company makes available can help you understand whether you are on track, or need to make adjustments to meet your long-term retirement goals..."